 Bank PO future growth:

-- Promotions every 2-3 years, giving you better growth aspects.
+- Promotions happen once every 2-3 years, which gives better growth aspects to a Bank PO.

 SSC future growth:

-- Promotions of an SSC employee to happen within 4-5 years eg; auditor becomes a Senior Auditor in 3 years.
+- Promotions of an SSC employee happen once in 4-5 years.
+For instance, An Auditor becomes a Senior Auditor in 3-4 years.